 What Happens After Practice

-An extended reporting endorsement (ERE) – also known as tail coverage – is needed because of the claims-made nature of lawyers professional liability insurance.
+An extended reporting endorsement (ERE) – also known as tail coverage – is needed because of the claims-made nature of a lawyer’s professional liability insurance.
 A claims-made policy provides coverage for alleged actions that occurred during the time the policy was in effect.
 In other words, the coverage provided in a claims-made policy ends when the coverage terminates.

 Professional liability policies afford coverage for one year at a time, so in order for an attorney to have coverage in place at all times, a policy must be obtained every year.
 Continuity of coverage is paramount in claims-made coverage.
-When an attorney changes firms,* becomes a judge, retires or exits private practice for any reason, an ERE becomes available and necessary.
+When an attorney changes firms,* becomes a judge, retires, or exits private practice for any reason, an ERE becomes available and necessary.

 Your ERE is not a separate policy.
-Instead, the endorsement extends the terms and conditions of the prior existing OAMIC policy and allows an additional period of time in which a claim may be reported to OAMIC, allowing you to report claims to the insurer after the policy has expired or been cancelled.
+Instead, the endorsement extends the terms and conditions of the prior existing OAMIC policy and allows an additional period of time in which a claim may be reported to OAMIC, allowing you to report claims to the insurer after the policy has expired or been canceled.